-This county wide Stage 2 Burn Ban will remain in effect until our monitors show demonstrated improvement in our air quality and weather forecasts indicate improved ventilation.
+This county wide Stage 2 Burn Ban will remain in effect until noon on Sunday, January 4, 2015.
+Weather forecasts indicate improved ventilation on Sunday.
 To sign up to receive e-mail notifications of these burn bans or for clean burning techniques, visit www.swcleanair.org.